Mehdi Abeid

-Mehdi Abeid (مهدي عبيد; born 6 August 1992) is a professional footballer who plays as a midfielder for UAE Pro League club Khor Fakkan and the Algeria national team.
+Mehdi Abeid (مهدي عبيد; born 6 August 1992) is a professional footballer who plays as a midfielder for Saudi Pro League club Al-Raed and the Algeria national team.

 Early life

 Abeid was born in Montreuil, Seine-Saint-Denis, France, to Algerian parents from Aïn Témouchent, Algeria.

 Club career

 Lens

 Abeid joined RC Lens in 2003 and was part of the academy team for eight years before he left to join Newcastle United.

 Newcastle United

 Abeid joined Newcastle United on 25 May 2011, signing a five-year contract.
 Following his transfer, he stated: